post-self/post-self.ink/content/stories/made-in-the-image.md

 Just a skunk.
 I walk on all fours.
 I wear nothing.
 I have thick fur, yes, but it is a bit coarse like a dog's, and my tail has fur that is long but almost wispy, spreading out like a peacock's feather when I hike it.

-I have lived in this sim the last week, the sim where Roots lives with the others in their stanza.
+I have lived in this sim the last week and a half, the sim where Roots lives with the others in their stanza.
 So many of them live in a set of town-houses with a well-manicured park just outside, but across the road, ever empty, lies a vast open space, a buffalo grass prairie full of banked snow in winter and the rattle-clatter of grasshoppers in summer.

 I have slept under the stars — so many stars, more than we have back at Beth Tikvah — and through the hottest parts of the day.
 I have explored the playground in the park at dusk and dug in the dirt at dawn.